pantor/ruckig/README.md

 ### Dynamic Number of Degrees of Freedom

 So far, we have told Ruckig the number of DoFs as a template parameter.
-If you don't know the number of DoFs at compile-time, you can set the template parameter to `DynamicDOFs` and pass the DoFs to the constructor:
+If you don't know the number of DoFs at compile-time, you can set the template parameter to `ruckig::DynamicDOFs` and pass the DoFs to the constructor:

 ```.cpp
 Ruckig<DynamicDOFs> otg {6, 0.001};